laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k / I = &Delta;(1/&omega;) / &Delta;t

-Thus k/I represents the slope of the graph depicted by time on the x-axis and 1/&omega; on the y axis, during a specific recovery phase of the stroke.
+Thus k/I represents the slope of the graph depicted by time on the *x*-axis and 1/&omega; on the *y*-axis, during the recovery phase of the stroke.
 However, this formula can be simplified further, as the angular velocity &omega; is determined by:

 > &omega; = (2&pi; / Number of impulses per revolution) / currentDt

+thus making:

+> k / I = &Delta;(1/((2&pi; / Number of impulses per revolution) / currentDt)) / &Delta;t

+resulting in

+> k / I = &Delta;(currentDt /(2&pi; / Number of impulses per revolution)) / &Delta;t

-Since we are dividing a constant factor (i.e. 2&pi; / Number of impulses per revolution) through *currentDt* we can further simplify the formula by removing this division and constant outside the slope-calculation.
+Since we are dividing a constant factor (i.e. 2&pi; / Number of impulses per revolution) through *currentDt* we can further simplify the formula by moving this division and constant outside the slope-calculation.
 Effectively, making the formula:

 > (k \* 2&pi;) / (I \* Impulses Per Rotation) = &Delta;currentDt / &Delta;t